 Business credit cards

 - What are they?
-Business credit cards give your business access to a convenient line of credit to help manage fluctuations in your cash flow.
+Business credit cards give your business access to a convenient line of credit to help you manage fluctuations in your cash flow.
 Additional cards and spending caps also mean you can manage your employees’ spending.

 How can I find the best credit card for my business?